YousefElbrolosy/YousefElbrolosy/README.md

 I'm a passion-driven student interested in quantum computing, AI, and software engineering.<br> I am currently a part-time quantum machine learning intern @GUC and a full-time science/tech enthusiast.

 # 🎓 GUC Projects:
-On June 2022, I started an initiative to archive all GUC projects created by me and other colleagues at GUC, so future students can use these as references, inspiration, or for learning.
-Interested?
-Check it out [here](https://github.com/mathewahny/guc-projects).

-If you are just interested in my projects, here you go:

 ### Semester 4
 | Course                          | Link                                                                   |